natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-21-the-station-nigeria.md

 description: This popular Nigerian soap opera, funded by Search for Common Ground, tackles significant societal issues facing Nigeria today.
 The captivating narrative unfolds in a fictional television news station, offering insights into the challenges of a diverse population.
 emoji: 📺
 tags:
-  - 🎬 TV Shows
-  - 🌍 Social Issues
+  - 🌍 Society
+  - 📝 Journalism
+  - 🎥 Film
-  - 🇳🇬 Nigeria
+  - 🤝 Collaboration
 haiku: |
   Stories of the past,
   Voices seek to find their strength,